1. When was Swami Vivekananda born?

 14. What were the achievements of Swami Vivekananda during these 2 years at Raipur?

-At Raipur, he regained his health, practised wrestling and learned Hindi and gained knowledge through sittings with the Scholars.
+At Raipur, he regained his health, practised wrestling and learned Hindi and acquired spiritual knowledge in the company of Scholars.

 15. Which city is termed as Spiritual birth place of Swamiji?

 16. Where was Swamiji admitted on return from Raipur?